 - Scan any devices connected to an associated IP-address or internal network – This includes multi-function printers, like copy machines.

 - Identify any changes, pending updates or missing software patches – Neglecting to update your software regularly can leave your system vulnerable.
 Indeed, some of the most damaging hacks in recent history have occurred simply because organizations did not maintain timely software updates.
-The recent hack at Equifax, one of the world’s top credit reporting agencies, occurred because it hadn’t updated a known security flaw with a patch that was made available months earlier.
+The recent hack at Capitol One and Equifax,occurred because it hadn’t updated a known security flaw.

 - Identify and prioritize risks – It is vital to assess your databases and identify which areas are the most high-risk and essential to your organizational health.
 This ensures that you’re focusing your energies on what’s most important.
 Typically, an organization’s financial data is among the most valuable, and vulnerable, areas of their network.